robotlegs/robotlegs-demo-TodoList/README.md

 ## Feedback or Questions

 This code is not perfect, and I'm sure you would do things different and I would love to know what changes you'd make or what you would do differently.
-Send me an email as [peter@moov2.com](mailto:peter@moov2.com) or a tweet to [@peterkeating](http://twitter.com/peterkeating).
+Send me an email at [peter@moov2.com](mailto:peter@moov2.com) or a tweet to [@peterkeating](http://twitter.com/peterkeating).